IBM/watsonx-data-lab/docs/wxd-intro-watsonui.md

 ## Watsonx.data UI Navigation

 The main screen provides a snapshot of the objects that are currently found in the watsonx.data system.
-The infrastructure display shows that there is 1 engine, 3 catalogs and 3 buckets associated with the system.
+The infrastructure display shows that there is 1 engine, 3 catalogs, 4 buckets, and no databases associated with the system.

 ![Browser](wxd-images/wxd-intro-components.png)